Melchior Lorck: Imperial employment

 Lorck returned to Western Europe in the autumn of 1559.
 In 1560 he is documented in Vienna, where he stayed until 1566.
 His drawings of antique monuments of Constantinople and surroundings date from these years.
 The Arcadius Column, the pedestal of Theodosius the Great's obelisk on the hippodrome and the pedestal of Constantine's Column both represent monuments that are lost today.
 The monumental Prospect of Constantinople, seen from across the Golden Horn at Galata / Pera was also made at this time.
-This drawing, 1145 centimeters long and 45 centimeters high, drawn on twenty-one sheets, executed in brown and black ink with some watercolor, teeming with detail, is considered to be one of the hallmarks of early topographic drawing.
+This drawing, held at Leiden University Libraries, is 1145 centimeters long and 45 centimeters high, drawn on twenty-one sheets, executed in brown and black ink with some watercolor, teeming with detail, is considered to be one of the hallmarks of early topographic drawing.
 It also contains the earliest self-portrait of the artist.
-See the Constantinople Prospect in Leiden's University Library.
+See the digital version Prospect of Constantinople.

 While in Vienna, Melchior Lorck was contacted both by the brother of the late king Christian III, duke Hans the Elder of Schleswig-Holstein-Haderslev who demanded his service.
 Lorck responded willingly, but was eager to excuse himself for being too busy.
 While finally answering the duke in January 1563, he also sent King Frederik II a letter, containing a lengthy description of his career up to the date.
 In 1562 Melchior Lorck had produced the large engraved bust portraits of Sultan Suleiman the Magnificent and the Persian envoy in Constantinople, Ismaïl, which he added to his letters.
 In the letters, Melchior Lorck asked for funding, which effected a gracious royal gift of 200 Danish rigsdaler, to be handed over to him via his brother, Andreas Lorck, who had himself recently stepped into the king's service in Copenhagen.